Romance Languages and Literatures

 614-668-9478

-My research and teaching interests include transnational film and screen media, global screen industries and networks, border studies, mobility studies, contemporary French and Francophone cultures (including cinema, TV, bande dessinée and literature), Belgian cinema, the cinema of Quebec, diaspora and migration, mobility studies, and European Studies.
+My research involves the representation of migration, mobility, and cognitive mapping in global screen media and the ways that cultural policies and industry practices shape narratives about identity and the ways we collectively see the world.
+I teach classes on transnational film and screen media, global screen industries and networks, border studies, mobility studies, contemporary French and Francophone cultures (including cinema, TV, bande dessinée and literature), the cinema of Quebec, diaspora and migration, and European Studies.
 My latest book, Screen Borders: From Calais to cinéma-monde, was released in 2023 by Manchester University Press.
-I am working on an edited collection about contemporary cinema from Quebec that will be released by Liverpool University Press in 2024 and a journal issue on francophone streaming industries.
+I recently co-edited the collection Quebec Cinema in the 21st Century: Transcending the National, which explores the increasingly diverse scope of cinematic production in Quebec.

 I am an affiliate faculty member in Women's, Gender, and Sexuality Studies and the director of programming for UC's Niehoff Center for Film & Media Studies.